Auto-Install Free SSL

 - Automatic Renewal of Free SSL Certificate (30 days before expiry).

-- No need to set the Cron Job manually.
-It works by default.
+- Automatic Cron Job.
+No need to set the Cron Job manually.

 - One-click Force SSL activation.